Ski-Dive-Dev/RFC2253/README.md

 3. Do the same two calls for another Distinguished Name
 4. To compare the two Distinguished Names for equivalency, compare the `DistinguishedName` objects' `ToString()` results to one another

-Currently, RDNs must be in the same order in both Distinguished Names being compared, and OIDs do not match against Attribute Names -- these features will be added in a future version.
+Currently, RDNs must be in the same order in both Distinguished Names being compared, and OIDs do not match against Attribute Names -- these features may be added in a future version.

+Version 1.1.0 fixes a bug in the `ToString()` method (commas were missing), which may be a breaking change for some implementers.

+Version 1.1.0 also fixes another bug in the `ToString()` method with regards to multi-valued attibutes, and now also sorts multi-valued attributes so that two distinguished names will now match if they have the same, but dis-ordered multi-valued attributes.

 __Sample NUnit Test Cases__
 ```csharp